MewsSystems/gitbook-connector-api/use-cases.md

 ### Non in-house customer transaction

-A transaction which is being settled by an `External Payment`, such as cash or credit card must also be recorded in Mews.
+A transaction which is being settled externally within the outlet, such bill which is settled with cash or credit card can also be recorded in Mews.
 All revenue and payment information is sent into Mews using the [Add outlet bills](operations/finance.md#add-outlet-bills) operation.

 ### Split payments